jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-17-single-page-website.md

 }
 ```

-Overall I added just under a dozen CSS classes, to do minor things like change the masthead picture and the appearance of certain sections of text.
-Moving on to the HTML code, I needed to change the "project" images to my "tomatoes" images.
-Previously, the images were placed on the page using the code:
+Overall I added just under a dozen CSS classes.
+I also made minor changes to the HTML code to ensure the custom classes were being used and, of course, to change the text on the webpage.
+For the images, I changed the existing HTML code:
 ```html
 <img class="img-fluid" src="img/demo-image-01.jpg" alt="">
 ```
-Since I was working in Rails, I used embedded ruby to insert the images.
-Embedded ruby makes it easy to reference images in [the asset pipeline](https://guides.rubyonrails.org/asset_pipeline.html) as the path to the file does not need to be written in full.
-For example, after placing my ```tomatoes.jpg``` file in the ```app/assets/images``` folder, this code could be used to display the image:
+to embedded ruby code:
 ```erb
 <%= image_tag("tomatoes.jpg", :alt => "", :class => 'img-fluid') %>
 ```
+which makes it easier to reference images in [the asset pipeline](https://guides.rubyonrails.org/asset_pipeline.html).
+All I needed to do was make sure my ```tomatoes.jpg``` image was in the ```app/assets/images``` folder, and then the embedded ruby code works without having to write the full path to the file.

 Once I was happy with how the app looked, I deployed it to [Heroku](https://www.heroku.com/).
-This is a great way to test whether your app works in production; for those who want to learn more, Michael Hartl has written a very helpful [Rails tutorial](https://www.railstutorial.org/) that includes instructions for setting up and using Heroku.
+This is a great way to test whether your app displays and behaves correctly in production.
+For those who want to learn more, Michael Hartl has written a very helpful [Rails tutorial](https://www.railstutorial.org/) that includes instructions for setting up and using Heroku.
+It turned out my deployed app was not displaying correctly in Chrome, due to some incorrectly placed tags.
+To help identify my mistakes, [Validator.nu](https://html5.validator.nu/) was very helpful - it is an online HTML validator which checks the source code for your site, and warns you of stray or incorrectly placed tags.

-It turned out my app had a few bugs; these weren't visible when viewed in development mode or in Firefox/Edge/IE, but the deployed website displayed incorrectly in Chrome.
-An invaluable resource in debugging these issues was [Validator.nu](https://html5.validator.nu/), an HTML validator which checks the source code for your site and will warn you of any tags that are stray or incorrectly placed.
-As HTML is still new and somewhat unfamiliar to me, I had placed some of my elements incorrectly.
-So, then, this was a good opportunity to learn.

 After the app was debugged and successfully deployed, my first foray into customising a Bootstrap theme was complete.
-You can see the source code for my project [here](https://github.com/jenniferanne1991/grayscale_theme_app), or view the deployed website [here](http://tomatoes-of-thomastown.herokuapp.com/).
+You can see the source code for my project [here](https://github.com/jenniferanneaus/grayscale_theme_app) (the deployed version on Heroku is no longer active).